 Doctors and other medical professionals may use a variety of methods to assess the severity of a patient’s TBI.
 Generally, many traumatic brain injuries are assessed as being mild, moderate, or severe.
 Concussions are one form of mild TBI.

 One specific method commonly used to assess the initial severity of a TBI is the Glasgow Coma Scale.
 Medical professionals use this 15-point scale to test responsiveness in the TBI sufferer.
 Scores range from three to 15; a higher score means a less severe injury.

 The Glasgow Coma Scale is frequently used in tandem with the Rancho Los Amigos Scale.
 The Rancho Los Amigos Scale is an eight-point scale often used to evaluate the progress of a patient’s recovery from the TBI.
 A higher score means a more highly functioning patient.

-The highly experienced brain injury lawyers at The Ryan Law Group advise our clients and prospective clients who have suffered head injuries to consider creating a power of attorney.
+The highly experienced Los Angeles brain injury attorneys at The Ryan Law Group advise our clients and prospective clients who have suffered head injuries to consider creating a power of attorney.